TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-datamigrationsolution-tsg/content-linux-14.md

 Question:

-**Select which Tool for Windows Operating system is the customer using?**
+**Select which Tool for Linux Operating system is the customer using?**

 Answers: